bymikelangelo/mxa-tech/README.md

         }
     ]

-You should do the HTTP petition using your favourite Web Browser or using ``curl`` command in a Terminal as:
+You should do the HTTP petition in your favourite Web Browser or using ``curl`` command in a Terminal as:

 ```
     curl http://localhost:3000/vehicles/byColor/red